kyleseven/ConsoleReader/README.md

 # ConsoleReader
 Spigot plugin that allows players to access the console in game.
+[View on SpigotMC](https://www.spigotmc.org/resources/consolereader.78041/)

 ## Disclaimer
-This plugin is in ALPHA stage, and you most likely will experience bugs.
+This plugin is in ALPHA stage, so you may experience bugs.
 Things like the config.yml, commands, and permission nodes are subject to change.

 ## Building